Collective responsibility to keep our community safe

-Respect and tolerance
+Respect and Tolerance

-- Be courteous, respectful and patient towards all members of our community, including students, members of staff and neighbours, whether you are interacting in person, online using University systems, or on social mediaTake steps to protect the health and safety of those around you, being mindful that their concerns and preferences may differ to your own
+Please be courteous, respectful and patient towards all members of our community, including students, members of staff and neighbours, whether you are interacting in person, online using University systems, or on social media.
+Take steps to protect the health and safety of those around you, being mindful that their concerns and preferences may differ to your own.

-- Remember that some people are not required to wear face coverings (for example, those with specific disabilities, which may be hidden) and these people should not feel they need to explain themselves to others.
+Importantly, remember that some people are not required to wear face coverings (for example, those with specific disabilities, which may be hidden) and these people should not feel they need to explain themselves to others.